noahbrambila/cds-music-player/README.md

-# cds-music-player
+# CDS Music Player
+### Created by CarpeDiem Studios, an *innovating* company.

-This is a revamped version of a music player made by myself, Noah Brambila.
+This is a revamped version of a previously created music player made by myself, Noah Brambila.